GridTools/gridtools/docs/_sources/getting_started/getting_started.rst.txt

    :dedent: 4

-The first argument, the ``info`` object, is mandatory, while the other arguments are optional: a name for the field and an initial value.
+The first argument, the ``info`` object, is mandatory, while the other arguments are optional: a name and an initial value for the field.

 .. note::